-Maybe there are loose or improper connections between your extender and router, causing the Netgear WiFi extender won’t connect to router issue.
-If this is the case, following steps will prove a boon for you:
+Maybe there are loose or improper connections between your extender and router, causing the Netgear extender not connecting to router issue.
+If this is the case, the following steps will prove a boon for you:

-- Consider to make a wired connection between your extender and router instead of the WiFi one.
+- Consider making a wired connection between your extender and router instead of the WiFi one.

 - Use an undamaged and cut-free Ethernet cable.